erans/thumbla/README.md

 kubectl create configmap thumbla-config --from-file=thumbla.yml
 ```

-You can then mount `upupaway-config` as a volume inside your container and point to it using an environment varaible `UUA_CFG`.
+You can then mount `thumbla-config` as a volume inside your container and point to it using an environment varaible `THUMBLACFG`.
 For example:
 ```
 apiVersion: v1
 kind: ReplicationController